ygmoon/ygmoon.github.io/index.md

 ## About me

 I am a research engineer at Samsung Electronics, and contributing to the design of next-generation network and communication systems.
-Previously, I received my Ph.D. degree in the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. KyoungSoo Park.
+Previously, I received my Ph.D. degree in the School of Electrical Engineering at KAIST, advised by Prof. KyoungSoo Park.
 My research interests are broadly in the area of networking and computing systems with a focus on designing scalable and robust systems.

 [[Google Scholar](https://scholar.google.co.kr/citations?user=iQjMtI4AAAAJ)]
 [[Github](https://github.com/ygmoon)]